richardfan1126/richardfan1126.github.io/_posts/2024-02-20-what-you-need-to-know-about-the-nist-guideline-on-differential-privacy.markdown

 In this example, although medical research makes the insurance company know that John has higher risk of lung cancer.
 But we can still say DP guarantees John's privacy in the medical research because it **makes no difference to him whether he participates or not**.

+### This is one of the first major guidelines for implementation

+Although Differential Privacy has formally existed for almost 20 years, the NIST SP 800-226 guideline is probably the first guideline published by a major institution covering the considerations when implementing it.

+This is a milestone in bringing DP from R&D into the discussion among practitioners and preparing us for broader adoption.

 ## Differential Privacy Foundations

 ### Epsilon (ε)